MiniZinc/libminizinc/docs/en/fzn-spec.rst

 Interfacing Solvers to Flatzinc
 ===============================

 This document describes the interface between the MiniZinc system and FlatZinc solvers.
+Interfacing a solver with MiniZinc usually requires three components:

+#.
+The solver binary (or a script that runs the solver).
+It should support the command line options specified in :numref:`fzn-cmdline-options`, understand the FlatZinc input language as defined in :numref:`ch-fzn-spec`, and produce output as defined in :numref:`ch-fzn-output`.

+#.
+The solver's MiniZinc library.
+This library defines the global constraints that the solver supports, and redefines FlatZinc built-in constraints that the solver does not support (see :numref:`ch-solver-specific-libraries`).

+#.
+The solver's configuration file.
+This file makes the solver known to the ``minizinc`` driver program and the MiniZinc IDE.
+Configuration files are discussed in :numref:`sec-cmdline-conffiles`.

+We recommend to install solvers following something similar to the Linux Filesystem Hierarchy Standard: When installing a solver called ``$SOLVERNAME`` in a directory ``$PREFIX``, its binary should be put in ``$PREFIX/bin``, its MiniZinc library files should be in ``$PREFIX/share/minizinc/$SOLVERNAME/``, and its solver configuration file should be ``$PREFIX/share/minizinc/solvers/$SOLVERNAME.mzc``.
+The prefix can either be a global installation path (such as ``/usr/local``) or any other path.

 .. _ch-fzn-spec:

 Specification of FlatZinc
 -------------------------

-This document is the specification of the FlatZinc modelling language.
-It also includes a definition of the standard command line options a FlatZinc solver should support in order to work with the ``minizinc`` driver program (and the MiniZinc IDE).

 FlatZinc is the target constraint modelling language into which MiniZinc models are translated.